most-ieeta/SPT-DataLab/README.md

 ## Citation

-This software was first presented at SIGSPATIAL '19.
+This software was first presented at ACM SIGSPATIAL '19 (runner-up demo paper).
 To cite this work, please use:

 > José Duarte, Bruno Silva, José Moreira, Paulo Dias, Enrico Miranda, and Rogério L. C. Costa.
 2019. **Towards a qualitative analysis of interpolation methods for deformable moving regions**.
 In *Proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL '19)*.
 ACM, New York, NY, USA, 592-595.
 DOI: https://doi.org/10.1145/3347146.3359368

 The new features from the second version were used in the following work, which you can cite if you use them:

 > Rogério Luís de C. Costa, Enrico Miranda, Paulo Dias and José Moreira.
 2020. **Evaluating Preprocessing and Interpolation Strategies to Create Moving Regions from Real-World Observations**.
 In *ACM SIGAPP Applied Computing Review* 20, 2.
-(June 2020).
+(2020), pp 46-58.
+DOI: https://dl.acm.org/doi/10.1145/3412816.3412820

 <sup>1</sup>The matching-aware simplification was proposed in: